Scholar Handbook

 Scholars are responsible for fulfilling requirements for mentored research credit each semester.

-• Forms are available in the Applied Health Behavior Research Scholar Resources folder in WUSTL Box.
+- Forms are available in the Applied Health Behavior Research Scholar Resources course in Canvas.

 AHBR scholars are expected to create a weekly schedule for mentored research, be on time, and communicate in advance with their mentor/lab of any changes or absences.
 Scholars are expected to demonstrate the highest professional standards while engaged in mentored research including (but not limited to): excellent oral and written communication, dependability, maturity, initiative, follow-through, collaboration, respect for others, confidentiality, data protections, ethical behavior, and asking questions as needed.
 Scholars with questions or concerns about their mentored research should communicate with the AHBR Director or Program Manager and/or mentor/lab in a timely fashion to avoid problems with their mentor/lab and/or research project.

-Washington University’s online student information system is called WebSTAC (Web-based Student Access System).
-Students may view their classes, access certain academic and billing information, and update limited data fields, such as address and phone numbers via WebSTAC.
-Access WebSTAC here.
+Washington University’s online student information system is called Workday.
+Students may view their classes, access certain academic and billing information, and update limited data fields, such as address and phone numbers via Workday.
+Access Workday here.

 Canvas